-This course studies the nature and scope of police power, as well as the extent and limitations thereof under the U.S. Constitution, Legislative Acts, and decisions by the various courts of the Judicial of the U.S. The major focus will be on the statutes and procedures of Oklahoma, specifically portions of O.S.
-Titles 10, 21, 22, 37, and 63.
-This course is required of all Collegiate Officer Program (COP) students.
+This course studies the nature and scope of police power, as well as the extent and limitations thereof under the U.S. Constitution, Legislative Acts, and decisions by the various courts of the Judicial of the U.S. The major focus will be on the statutes and procedures of Oklahoma, specifically required of all Collegiate Officer Program (COP) students.